Explore the Agenda

 8:45 am Chair’s Opening Remarks

-Senior Director, Takeda Pharmaceutical
+d, Takeda Pharmaceutical

 Developing Novel Molecular Glues Beyond Degradation Through Screening & Pharmacology Studies to Unlock Unchartered Therapeutic Pathways